 Eureka lemons have a peak season in late winter through early spring, and are usually available year-round.

-The Eureka lemons used as the standard commercial lemon variety for its consistent flavor, firm texture, high oil content and nearly year-round growing season.
+The Eureka lemon, botanically known as Citrus limon, is used as the standard commercial lemon variety because of its consistent flavor, firm texture, high oil content and nearly year-round growing season.
+Originally named "Garney's Eureka" after Thomas Garney, who propagated the Eureka lemon tree.
+The Eureka lemon is one of only two lemons classified as "true lemons".

 The Eureka lemon variety has classic, bright yellow skin with yellow flesh, thick, white pith, and contains few seeds.
 The fruit has a medium-thick, firm rind and skin, with very tart juice and a fragrant, oily peel.
 The pronounced, blossom-end knob is characteristic of the Eureka.